 If your neighbor or someone else cuts down, removes, or hurts a tree on your property without your permission, that person is required to compensate you (the tree owner) for your loss.
 If necessary, you can sue to enforce your rights.

-To run afoul of the law, your neighbor doesnt have to chop down your tree.
-Its enough to just damage the health of your tree.
+To run afoul of the law, your neighbor doesn't have to chop down your tree.
+It is enough to just damage the health of your tree.
 For example, your neighbor has the legal right to trim branches of your tree if they hang over the property line.
 But if the trimming seriously injures your tree, your neighbor will be liable to you for the damage done.
-Similarly, if your neighbor uses a chemical in his or her yard to destroy unwanted roots, and the chemical seeps onto your property and kills one of your trees, your neighbor can be liable.
+Similarly, if your neighbor uses a chemical to destroy unwanted roots, and the chemical seeps onto your property and kills one of your trees, your neighbor can be liable.

 Yes.
 If someone damages or destroys your tree, you can recover for the amount of your actual loss due to the injury or destruction of the tree.
 This recovery is available even if the damage was caused by an honest mistake.
 A final dollar figure for actual loss might include:

 Some states have specific statutes that provide for additional damages if someone intentionally, on purpose, damages your tree.
 Even in other states, however, tree owners might be able to sue for punitive damages (an extra amount over and above actual damages) if the conduct of the person who damaged the tree was especially outrageous or malicious.

 If your tree was damaged or destroyed and an insurance company compensated you for part of the loss, you must subtract this amount from any other damage claim (in a lawsuit for example), unless you are required to repay the insurance company.